tigoe/html-for-conndev/readme.md

   }
 ````

 HTTP requests are stateless, meaning that the client makes a request, the server sends a response, and the connection is closed.
 This is great for many network transactions, because it's discrete and you don't maintain the connection.
 If you want more information, you just make the request again.
-Hpwever, HTTP doesn't afford a way for the server to push information to the client.
+However, HTTP doesn't afford a way for the server to push information to the client.
 All requests originate with the client.
 If you want information updated repeatedly, it's up to the client to make the repeated request.
 You can either ask the user to click a link a button again, or use a combination of `fetch()` and `setInterval()` in JavaScript, like so:

 ````
 function makeRequest() {